 By paying yourself a salary – even when times are tight – you will retain the ability to make smart business decisions in the true best interest of your business, rather than fold to the pressures of short-term hardships under the stress of immediate personal financial concerns.
 All of us have been in the situation of regretting a decision that seemed to satisfy our urgent immediate needs, but may have sacrificed some benefit for our future; in the context of your business, having a clear head, free of personal financial worries can help you to avoid financially damaging or potentially fatal mistakes.

 For many good reasons that you should discuss with your licensed attorney and accountant, every retail coffee shop should be established as its own legal entity separate and distinct from you.

 The coffee shop may be yours, but it is not you – this may seem obvious and even comically unnecessary at a first glance, but trust us that this distinction can be lost by the best and brightest working under extreme stress for long hours in the sole and total pursuit of a goal.

 Never lose sight of the fact that the business is a vehicle intended to reward you for your acceptance of financial risk and your intelligent hard work.
-Even in the event you are independently wealthy or otherwise comfortable in your own personal financial wants, consider paying yourself minimum wage for the hours you work in order to create the mental separation between owner and business.
+Even in the event, you are independently wealthy or otherwise comfortable with your own personal financial wants, consider paying yourself a minimum wage for the hours you work in order to create the mental separation between owner and business.